kaufland-ecommerce/esque/README.md

 Our driving objectives can be summed up through these four principles:
 * comes with batteries included,
 * feature rich,
-* robust / general purpose / wide scope,
+* robust,
 * insightful,
-* made by data engineers for data engineers
+* made by engineers for engineers

 ## Basic Features